Keratin Treatment Vs. Relaxer: The Difference Explained

 Keratin treatment is often known as Brazilian keratin treatment or Brazilian treatment.
 It is a semi-permanent process that focuses on hair strengthening without disrupting its texture.

-This professional hair straightening treatment infuses the hair strands with keratin to de-frizz your hair and make it smooth, shiny, and strong.
+This professional hair straightening treatment infuses the hair strands with keratin to de-frizz the hair and make it smooth, shiny, and strong.
 It works on all hair types.
 However, if you have damaged hair, consult a professional hair expert before undergoing the treatment.

 In the following sections, find out how the process works and what to expect.